 Send a Christmas Card.

 I never did a Christmas cards until we had Ryan, but now picking them out is one of my favorite tasks each year.

 I love tinyprints and they always have good deals this time of year.
 Make sure you get enough so that you can save one for yourself!

 Every momma loves a good holiday photo – make sure you get all of these of your baby for the baby book!

 Okay so tell me – what am I missing?
-What traditions did you start when your kids were babies?
+What traditions did you start for baby’s first Christmas?
 What gifts do you get babies?
 Let me know in the comments!